Set up Node.js project with Typescript, ESLint, and Prettier

 console.log('The result is %d', result);

-We have a great project starter to build awesome Node.js applications using Typescript.
+We have a good project starter for building awesome Node.js applications using TypeScript.

 You can find the code source on the GitHub repository.